Keto Italian Chicken Skewers

 Heat the grill: When ready to cook, I heat the grill and spray it with cooking oil.
 Or place a grill pan on medium-high heat with olive oil on it.
 In the meantime I add the chicken pieces onto the skewers.

 Cook and serve: I cook the chicken skewers on each side for 5-8 minutes until the meat is no longer pink in the middle.
-After I remove the skewers from heat, I let them rest for 10 minutes before serving.
+After I remove the skewers from the heat, I let them rest for 10 minutes before serving.

 Expert tip